ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 > In Mac system *md5sum* command is call simple *md5*

 Finally, just inspect the hashes by eye to check for any change.
-Usually, if files were broken for whatever reason, the md5 hash is completely different and just looking at the last 5-6 digits is going to show us if something went wrong.
+Usually, if files are broken for whatever reason, the md5 hash is completely different and just looking at the last 5-6 digits is going to show us if something goes wrong.

 ### 1.3 Counting the number of reads